Two happy young women walk and laugh on their sunlit university campus.

 How to choose a student credit card

 Consider a card with a low introductory interest rate.
 Making ends meet and still getting good grades can be a big challenge for students who work part- or full-time while earning a degree.
-According to Experian®, it’s not advisable to sign up for a credit card with the intention of carrying a balance.
-But, the reality of a working student is that there may be a month when an unexpected car repair forces you to carry a balance until you can pick up some extra shifts.
-A card with a low introductory interest rate can help keep you out of financial trouble while you’re working toward your goals.
+It’s not advisable to sign up for a credit card with the intention of carrying a balance.
+If an unexpected expense forces you to carry a balance, a card with a low introductory interest rate can help keep you out of financial trouble while you’re working toward your goals.

 Student credit card drawback: You need to be a college student